hardin47/website/Math154/Notes/08-classification.md

 Additionally, with bagging, there is no need for cross-validation or a separate test set to get an unbiased estimate of the test set error.
 It is estimated internally, during the run, as follows:

 * Each tree is constructed using a different bootstrap sample from the original data.
-About one-third of the cases are left out of the bootstrap sample and not used in the construction of the kth tree.
+About one-third of the cases are left out of the bootstrap sample and not used in the construction of the $b^{th}$ tree.
-* Put each case left out in the construction of the kth tree down the kth tree to get a classification.
+* Put each case left out in the construction of the $b^{th}$ tree down the $b^{th}$ tree to get a classification.
 In this way, a test set classification is obtained for each case in about one-third of the trees.
-At the end of the run, take j to be the class that got most of the votes every time case n was oob.
-The proportion of times that j is not equal to the true class of n averaged over all cases is the oob error estimate.
+* At the end of the run, take $j$ to be the class that got most of the votes every time case $i$ was oob.
+The proportion of times that $j$ is not equal to the true class of n averaged over all cases is the oob error estimate.
 This has proven to be unbiased in many tests.

 How does it work?
 Consider the following predictions for a silly toy data set of 9 observations.
 Recall that $\sim 1/3$ of the observations will be left out at each bootstrap sample.
 Those are the observations for which predictions will be made.
 In the table below, an X is given if there is a prediction made for that value.